cometbft/cometbft/docs/rfc/rfc-100-abci-vote-extension-propag.md

     persisted, either in the WAL (in the form of received precommit messages), or in the latest extended commit, the only way that vote extensions needed to start the next height could be lost forever would be if all validators crashed and never recovered (e.g. disk corruption).
-    Since a *correct* node MUST eventually recover, this violates Tendermint's assumption of more than *2n<sub>h</sub>/3* correct validators for every height *h*.
+    Since a *correct* node MUST eventually recover, this violates the assumption of more than *2n<sub>h</sub>/3* correct validators for every height *h*.

     No problem to solve here.